Metropolia-Garage-Club/project-template/README.md

 # Metropolia Garage Project Template
 ## Repository for materials related to Metropolia Garage projects

+## Please take the time to read this MD carefully!
+It contains all instructions on how to provide your project to us!

 This is a repository created to serve as a standard template for all official Metropolia Garage projects.
 In this repository, you can find the standard project folder structure, project documentation template and guide as well as introduction to how to use git and github.

-**Please take the time to read this MD before you start your project!**
+## REPLACE THIS MD WITH DEPLOYMENT INSTRUCTIONS!
+Your deployment instructions should include image of a program flowchart!
+Your deployment instructions must be comprehensive enough for someone unfamiliar with your work to get it running.

 ### Required work for course credits